💡 B2B SaaS Strategy ⚡ Head of Growth at SatisMeter

 General use to help with keyword analysis for new blog content and tracking performance of a website.
 Ahrefs really is the best SEO tool on the market for this.

 Marketing production and automation.
 Pardot implementation and consulting services for clients.
 Mooza is a Salesforce partner providing implementation services for startups & SMBs.
-They disrupt the existing Salesforce partner ecosystem across the Europe by providing fast, high-quality and affordable service as well as being customer and employee obsessed.

 The Salesforce Pardot Consultant credential is designed for those who have experience implementing Pardot solutions in a customer-facing role.
 Candidates should be able to design and implement Pardot solutions that meet customers’ business requirements and contribute to their long-term success.